-Public Use, Recreation, and Safety - Will implementation of this proposed policy increase, decrease, or have no effect on public use and public safety on CHA lands and waters?
+Public Use, - Will activities authorized pursuant to the proposed policy increase, decrease, or have no effect on public use on CHA lands and waters?

-Management Responsibilities - Will implementation of this proposed policy increase, decrease, or not change monitoring requirements, enforcement requirements, and administrative requirements of managing the CHA?

-User Conflicts - Will implementation of this proposed policy increase, decrease, or have no effect on user conflicts on CHA lands and waters?
+User Conflicts - Will activities authorized pursuant to the proposed policy increase, decrease, or have no effect on user conflicts on CHA lands and waters?

 Compatibility

-Uses and activities may be allowed in the critical habitat area when the uses and activities are compatible with the purposes for which the critical habitat area was established and with the goals and policies of the management plan.
-Uses and activities will be restricted as necessary to: (1) protect sandhill cranes and their habitat, especially wet meadow habitat, and protect other fish and wildlife populations and their habitats, and (2) maintain and/or improve public access to the critical habitat area.
+Uses and activities may be allowed in the critical habitat area when the uses and activities are compatible with the purposes for which the critical habitat area was established and with the goals and policies of the plan.
+Uses and activities will be permitted and conditioned as necessary to: (1) protect sandhill cranes and their habitat, especially wet meadow habitat, and protect other fish and wildlife populations and their habitats, and (2) maintain and/or improve public access within the critical habitat area.

 Access